Inside The Ecosystem That Fuels Amazon’s Fake Review Problem

 Amazon’s ban didn’t stop sellers from recruiting reviewers.
 It only drove the practice underground.
 Reviewers are no longer simply incentivized with free stuff — they’re commissioned specifically for a five-star rating in exchange for cash.
 The bad reviews are harder to spot, too: They don’t contain any disclosures (because incentivized reviews are banned, and a disclosure would indicate that the review violates Amazon’s terms).
 Paid reviewers also typically pay for products with their own credit cards on their own Amazon accounts, with which they have spent at least $50, all to meet the criteria for a “verified purchase,” so their reviews are marked as such.

 Amazon won’t reveal how many reviews — fraudulent or total — it has.
-But based on his analysis of Amazon data, Noonan estimates that Amazon contains around 250 million reviews — 9.1%, or 5.3 million, of which he believes are “unnatural.”
+But based on his analysis of Amazon data, Noonan estimates that Amazon hosts around 250 million reviews.
+Noonan's website has collected 58.5 million of those reviews, and the ReviewMeta algorithm labeled 9.1%, or 5.3 million of the dataset's reviews, as “unnatural.”

 An Amazon spokesperson told BuzzFeed News the percentage of inauthentic reviews on the platform is “tiny,” but would not be more specific.
 In a statement, she wrote, “Amazon is investing heavily to detect and prevent inauthentic reviews.
 In addition to advance detection, we use a machine-learned algorithm that gives more weight to newer, more helpful reviews, apply strict criteria to qualify for the Amazon verified purchase badge and enforce a significant dollar amount requirement to participate.”